rosado-io/docs/get-started/flutter.md

 # Flutter SDK

-This guide provides instructions to integrate Authgear with a Flutter app.
+This guide provides instructions on integrating Authgear with a Flutter app.
 Supported platforms include:

 * Flutter 2.5.0 or higher